Real-time Elastic Stream Analytics

 Our system provides better performance guarantee, by physically partitioning the incoming data tuples on their arrivals and exploiting a template-based insertion schema, to reach the desired ingestion throughput.

-Publication: "DITIR: Distributed Index for High Throughput Trajectory Insertion and Real-time Temporal Range Query", to appear in PVLDB 2017, demo.
+Publication: "DITIR: Distributed Index for High Throughput Trajectory Insertion and Real-time Temporal Range Query", in Proceedings of PVLDB 2017, demo.

 Key-based workload partitioning is a common strategy used in parallel stream processing engines.